Skip to Main Content

 Cite Your Sources

 Any time you use another's work in your research, you need to cite the source with both in-text and reference list citations.
 American Psychological Association (APA) style, Journal of Strength and Conditioning Research (JSCR) style, and American Medical Association (AMA) style are the citation styles most commonly used for kinesiology research at N.C.
-A&T. To learn how to cite in each style, see the tabs at the top of this box.
+A&T.

 American Psychological Association (APA) Style